danshearer/COVID-19-UK-Science/README.md

 computing information.
-My motivation for this paper is that I have keyworkers and vulnerable people in my immediate circle, and unlike countries of comparable size such as Germany and South Korea the UK does not have a strong history of democratic accountability or competent healthcare execution.
+My motivation for this paper is that I have keyworkers and vulnerable people in my immediate circle, and unlike countries of comparable size such as Germany and South Korea the UK does not have nearly such a strong history of democratic accountability or competent healthcare execution.
+And unlike small and poor countries such as Greece and Rwanda who have also done well, the UK did not immediately follow best practice advice.

 # Summary